 Ensuring inclusivity, gender sensitivity, and diversity are integral considerations within the program in Mauritania.
 Engaging all segments of the population, including men, women, boys, and girls, will be sought during the design and implementation of all activities.
-Striving for gender balance and diverse survey and battlefield area clearance (BAC) teams is a program objective, recognizing that attaining complete gender balance within the seconded staff from the Corps of Engineers might present certain limitations.

 9. Provide full contact details of the national focal person with whom follow-up will be conducted: